‘Bus Driver from Heaven’ Rescued Young Children from Camp Fire

 Kevin McKay drove the school bus along gridlocked, dark roads as pockets of fire burned all around.
 Nearly two dozen elementary school children were on board with him.

-Smoke began to fill the bus, so McKay took the T-shirt off his back.
+Smoke began to fill the bus, so McKay took off a shirt.
 He and two teachers on the bus tore it into pieces and doused them with water.
 The children held the damp pieces of cloth to their mouths and breathed through them.

-He had only been on the job, driving the bus for Ponderosa Elementary School in Paradise for a few months.
+He had only been on the job, driving the bus for Ponderosa Elementary School in the northern California city of Paradise, for a few months.
 Now, McKay was ferrying the 22 stranded children to safety as the Camp Fire scorched everything in its path.
 It would take five harrowing hours for them to reach safety.

 The fire had broken out early on the morning of November 8, around 6:30 a.m., forcing many to evacuate Butte County.

 McKay, 41, grew concerned early on.
 He had seen wildfires before, he said.
-“But the fact that it was coming down in 1,000 places, it was unheard of,” McKay told CNN in an interview Sunday in a park in Chico.
+“But the fact that it was coming down in 1,000 places, it was unheard of,” McKay told CNN in an interview Sunday in a park in Chico, a city southwest of Paradise.

 He saw flames approach the school in both directions.